hgao1/COVID-Julia/README.md

 # COVID-Julia
-Using BioSimulator.jl, we attempt to create a more sophisticated SIR model
+Using BioSimulator.jl, we attempt to create a more sophisticated SIR model.